Download the complete CBA (PDF format, 709KB)

 Section 2

-A. The initiation of a grievance in good faith by an employee will not reflect adversely on his or her standing with his or her supervisor or the Employer.
+A. The initiation of a grievance in good faith by an employee will not reflect adversely on their standing with their supervisor or the Employer.
 An employee who has relevant information and who conveys that information, concerning any matter for which remedial relief is available under this Agreement, will be assured freedom from restraint, interference, coercion, discrimination, intimidation, or reprisal.
 Nothing in this Section, however, abrogates the right of the Agency to conduct investigations concerning employee misconduct.

 Section 3